orbeon/orbeon-forms-doc/form-builder/section-settings.md

 [SINCE Orbeon Forms 2019.1]

 For sections with repeated content, the "Repetition Label" tab allows you to set a label that applies to individual repetitions.
-Typically this label will use a templates so that values from the repeated content can be used.
+Typically this label will use a template so that values from the repeated content can be used.

 When using the [Wizard view](/form-runner/feature/wizard-view.md), repetition labels will show in the Wizard's table of contents.